-The Company (1) recognizes in its statement of financial position the over-funded or under-funded status of its defined benefit postretirement plans measured as the difference between the fair value of plan assets and the benefit obligation, (2) recognizes as a component of other comprehensive income, net of tax, the actuarial gains and losses and the prior service costs and credits that arise during the period but are not recognized as components of net periodic benefit cost, (3) measures defined benefit plan assets and defined benefit plan obligations as of the date of its statement of financial position, and (4) discloses additional information in the notes to financial statements about certain effects on net periodic benefit cost in the upcoming fiscal year that arise from delayed recognition of the actuarial gains and losses and the prior service costs and credits.
+The Company (1) recognizes in its statement of financial position the over-funded or under-funded status of its defined benefit postretirement plans measured as the difference between the fair value of plan assets and the benefit obligation, (2) recognizes as a component of other comprehensive (loss) income, net of tax, the actuarial gains and losses and the prior service costs and credits that arise during the period but are not recognized as components of net periodic benefit cost, (3) measures defined benefit plan assets and defined benefit plan obligations as of the date of its statement of financial position, and (4) discloses additional information in the notes to financial statements about certain effects on net periodic benefit cost in the upcoming fiscal year that arise from delayed recognition of the actuarial gains and losses and the prior service costs and credits.

 The Company maintains an unfunded Supplemental Executive Retirement Plan ("SERP") for certain eligible employees of the Company.
 The benefits are based on the employee's compensation upon retirement.
-The amount charged to expense related to this plan amounted to approximately \$2.1 million, \$1.9 million and \$1.8 million for the fiscal years ended 2014, 2013 and 2012, respectively.
+The amount charged to expense related to this plan amounted to approximately \$2.8 million, \$2.1 million and \$1.9 million for the fiscal years ended 2015, 2014 and 2013, respectively.

 The Company maintains a non-contributory defined benefit pension plan ("UniFirst Plan") covering union employees at one of its locations.
 The benefits are based on years of service.
 The UniFirst Plan assets are invested in a Guaranteed Deposit Account ("GDA") that is maintained and operated by Prudential Retirement Insurance and Annuity Company ("PRIAC").
 All assets are merged with the general assets of PRIAC and are invested predominantly in privately placed securities and mortgages.
 At the beginning of each calendar year, PRIAC notifies the Company of the annual rates of interest which will be applied to the amounts held in the Guaranteed Deposit Account during the next calendar year.
 In determining the interest rate to be applied, PRIAC considers the investment performance of the underlying assets of the prior year; however, regardless of the investment performance the annual interest rate applied per the contract must be a minimum of 3.25%.
-The amount charged to expense related to this plan amounted to approximately \$0.4 million, \$0.4 million and \$0.3 million for fiscal years ended 2014, 2013 and 2012, respectively.
+The amount charged to expense related to this plan amounted to approximately \$0.4 million for fiscal years ended 2015, 2014 and 2013.

 In connection with one of the Company's acquisitions, the Company assumed liabilities related to a frozen pension plan covering many of the acquired Company's former employees ("Textilease Plan").
 The pension benefits are based on years of service and the employee's compensation.
 The Textilease Plan assets are held in a separate GDA with PRIAC; however the minimum interest rate per the Textilease Plan contract is 1.5%.
-The amount charged to expense related to this plan amounted to approximately \$0.2 million, \$0.1 million and \$0.1 million for fiscal years ended 2014, 2013 and 2012, respectively
+The amount charged to expense related to this plan amounted to approximately \$0.3 million, \$0.2 million and \$0.1 million for fiscal years ended 2015, 2014 and 2013, respectively